top of page

 Note: Be sure to scroll to the end for additional video and images

 Skold and I had scheduled a 2020 moose camp with Arluk but, like most international hunts that year, COVID-19 intervened.
 Borders between the United States and Canada closed, resulting in countless postponed hunts.
 Fortunately, access opened to fully vaccinated travelers in August 2021 and we rescheduled.
-Brad Ledrew, Arluk’s operations manager, said he expected 2021 hunters to find an ample supply of big bull moose.
+Brad Ledrew, Arluk’s operations manager, said he expected 2021 hunters to find an ample big bull moose.
 “If there was going to be a season in 2021, it would be a season we’d remember,” he said.
 “Those 8-pointers passed up in 2019 would be this year’s 16, 18 or 20 pointers.”

 A 15-Minute Hunt!

-The blind, a boxy platform wrapped with waist-high canvas, is a favorite of Sherm.
+Further down the pond, Steve and Sherman beached their boat near the original hunting lodge, now used for winter storage of store boats and equipment.
+They set out on foot into the rising sun, following a gentle trail to an elevated hunting blind above a river.
+The blind, a boxy platform wrapped with waist-high canvas, is one of Sherm's favorites.
 His dad Hebbert says he has taken at least 150 moose from it during his guiding career.
 Missourian Jay Simpson, a hunter in our 2019 camp, shot a day-two, big bull there within 15 minutes of settling in.

 Steve reached the stand and began unpacking.
 Glancing over his shoulder, he saw a dark object in the distance, thinking, “That kind of looks like a moose.”
-He was grabbing his binoculars for a better look when Sherm climbed in and whispered, “Right behind us.”
+He was grabbing his binoculars for a better look when Sherm hurriedly climbed in and whispered, “Right behind us.”
 The moose was 180 yards away.
 While it looked impressive, Steve wondered, “Is this something I want to shoot in the first 5 minutes of getting into the stand?”
 Sherm replied, “He’s definitely above average.”

 Steve and I both had Benelli Lupo rifles chambered in .300 Win.
 Mag. for the hunt, only his luggage didn’t arrive in Deer Lake with him on his Air Canada flight.
 So, he carried his wife’s custom-built 7mm-08, a capable-enough gun but not a .300 magnum.
-As the moose closed the distance, Steve decided to shoot, connecting solidly on the first shot at 58 yards.
+As the moose closed the distance, Steve decided to shoot, connecting solidly at 58 yards.
 The moose absorbed two more rounds before going down.

 “The two moose (Skold's and Simpson's) fell within 50 yards of each other,” Sherm later shared.